carpentries/lessondev-trainer-training/CONTRIBUTING.md

 2. If you wish to change the template used for workshop websites, please refer to [The Workbench documentation][template-doc].

-### What to Contribute

-There are many ways to contribute, from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, are not clear, or are missing.
-If you are looking for ideas, please see [the list of issues for this repository][repo], or the issues for [Data Carpentry][dc-issues], [Library Carpentry][lc-issues], and [Software Carpentry][swc-issues] projects.

-Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own. **Reviews from novices and newcomers are particularly valuable**: it's easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.

-### What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
-As a rule, if you want to introduce a new idea, you must (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
-The first encourages contributors to be honest about requirements; the second, to think hard about priorities.

-We are also not looking for exercises or other material that only run on one platform.
-Our workshops typically contain a mixture of Windows, macOS, and Linux users; in order to be usable, our lessons must run equally well on all three.

 ### Using GitHub

 If you choose to contribute via GitHub, you may want to look at [How to